 - The buyer plans to “keep an eye” on the construction.

-Some problems we can help you avoid:
+Some problems that hiring a building inspector for new homes can help you avoid:

 - The inconvenience of having to arrange multiple repair visits after you’ve moved in.